 Since 2005, we have separated the roles of Chief Executive Officer and Chairman of the Board of Directors in recognition of the differences between the two roles.
 The Chief Executive Officer is responsible for setting the strategic direction of the Company and the day-to-day leadership and performance of the Company, while the Chairman of the Board of Directors provides guidance to the Chief Executive Officer, sets the agenda for Board meetings and presides over meetings of the full Board of Directors.
+Mr. Bertucci, who has been our Chairman of the Board of Directors since 1995, will not be standing for re-election to the Board and, accordingly, his tenure as a director and Chairman will end as of the date of our 2020 Annual Meeting on May 12, 2020.
+Mr. Colella, our former Chief Executive Officer and current member of our Board of Directors, will assume the role as Chairman at that time.

 In addition, the Board of Directors has established the position of Lead Director.
 Our Corporate Governance Guidelines provide that during any period in which the Chairman of the Board of Directors is not an independent director, and in such other instances as the Board of Directors may determine from time to time, a Lead Director shall be elected by and from the independent directors.
-While we are not obligated under our Corporate Governance Guidelines to have a Lead Director, as our Chairman of the Board of Directors is independent, we have currently elected to continue to do so.
-Mr. Beecher has served as Lead Director since 2012.
+While we are not currently obligated under our Corporate Governance Guidelines to have a Lead Director, as our Chairman of the Board of Directors is independent, we will be required to have a Lead Director in May 2020 when Mr. Colella, our former Chief Executive Officer and a non-independent member of our Board of Directors, assumes the role of Chairman.
+Mr. Beecher, who has been our Lead Director since 2012, will not be standing for re-election to the Board and, accordingly, his tenure as a director and Lead Director will end as of the date of our 2020 Annual Meeting on May 12, 2020.
+The Board will appoint a new Lead Director at that time.

 The primary role of the Lead Director is to serve as a liaison between the independent directors and the Chairman of the Board of Directors and/or the Chief Executive Officer and to represent the interests of the independent directors, as appropriate.
-Pursuant to our Corporate Governance Guidelines, which are posted on our website at investor.mksinst.com in the Corporate Governance tab, the Lead Director shall, among other matters:
+Pursuant to our Corporate Governance Guidelines, which are posted on our website at investor:mksinst.com in the Corporate Governance tab, the Lead Director shall, among other matters:

-- have the authority to call meetings of the independent directors; - preside at all meetings of the Board of Directors at which the Chairman of the Board of Directors is not present; - assure that at least two meetings per year of only the independent directors are held and chair any such meetings of the independent directors; - facilitate communications and serve as a liaison between the independent directors and the Chairman of the Board of Directors and/or the Chief Executive Officer, provided that any director is free to communicate directly with the Chairman of the Board of Directors and with the Chief Executive Officer: - work with the Chairman of the Board of Directors and the Chief Executive Officer in the preparation of the agenda for each Board of Directors meeting and approve each such agenda;
+- have the authority to call meetings of the independent directors; - preside at all meetings of the Board of Directors at which the Chairman of the Board of Directors is not present;

-- if a meeting is held between a major shareholder and a representative of the independent directors, the Lead Director shall serve, subject to availability, as such representative of the independent directors; and - otherwise consult with the Chairman of the Board of Directors and the Chief Executive Officer on matters relating to corporate governance and performance of the Board of Directors.
+- assure that at least two meetings per year of only the independent directors are held and chair any such meetings of the independent directors: - facilitate communications and serve as a liaison between the independent directors and the Chairman of the Board of Directors and/or the Chief Executive Officer, provided that any director is free to communicate directly with the Chairman of the Board of Directors and with the Chief Executive Officer; - work with the Chairman of the Board of Directors and the Chief Executive Officer in the preparation of the agenda for each Board of Directors meeting and approve each such agenda; - if a meeting is held between a major shareholder and a representative of the independent directors, the Lead Director shall serve, subject to availability, as such representative of the independent directors; and - otherwise consult with the Chairman of the Board of Directors and the Chief Executive Officer on matters relating to corporate governance and performance of the Board of Directors.